-Stocks mixed ahead of elections, Fed meeting, Under Armour jumps
+Dow reclaims 36,000 level, Avis soars

 Pfizer boosts full-year sales outlook on COVID-19 vaccine strength

-U.S. equity futures traded mixed on Tuesday as an off-year Election Day dawned with several important races to be decided around the country and as the Federal Reserve kicked off its two-day meeting.
+U.S. stocks rose to fresh record highs on Tuesday as an off-year Election Day dawned with several important races to be decided around the country and as the Federal Reserve kicked off its two-day meeting.

-Dow Jones and S&P 500 futures indicated modest gains, while the Nasdaq drifted lower.

-This comes after the Dow briefly climbed above 36,000 for the first time in its history, helping all three averages hit record levels on Monday.
+The Dow Jones Industrial Average rose over 90 points or 0.26% after reclaiming the 36,000 after hitting that level for the first time in its history Monday.

 |Ticker